ZhanqiZhang66/ZhanqiZhang66.github.io/aboutme.md

 to their stories.
 </p>
 <p>
 Through teaching and service, I hope to keep empowering diversity in the community.
 In graduate school, I am a mentor at <a href="https://www.simonsfoundation.org/collaborations/global-brain/people/?category=global-brain-surf-mentors&type=global-brain-fellows">Simons Foundation Global Brain Program</a>.
 I connected undergraduate mentee from underrepresented backgrounds to research opportunities, provide strategies for handling difficult work situations, and offer positive feedbacks.
+I am also a member of UCSE <a href="https://cse.ucsd.edu/diversity/cse-dei-committee">CSE DEI community</a>.
 At home, when Chinese gender norms stripped girls of opportunities, I encouraged my younger sister to run for leadership roles and to join the formerly male-only football team.
 On social media, I lead women in China today on issues like #MeToo.
 </p>
 <p>